 However, the proposed offer price of JPY16,300 per share represented an 11% discount to Toyota Industries's share price on the day of announcement.
-Tom noted that this valuation was only slightly above the company's accounting book value, and approximately a 35% discount to its estimated intrinsic value.
-As the deal remains subject to shareholder approval, Tom has stated there is a possibility that the offer price may be revised higher to secure sufficient support.
+Tom noted that this valuation was barely above the company's accounting book value, and approximately a 35% discount to its estimated intrinsic value.
+As the deal remains subject to shareholder approval, Tom believes there is a possibility that the offer price may be revised higher to secure sufficient support.